Role: Product Designer

 - added a scroll bar

-- More opportunities for on-boarding added to landing page.
+- More opportunities for onboarding added to the landing page.